NusvaraScript/dotfiles/README.md

 <br>
 I created this dotfiles based on git bare method, which I follow the tutorial from this video: ![Youtube](https://youtu.be/tBoLDpTWVOM?si=kFdQ3KWTqHcOTSCX)

-If I am on new system and want to install all aplication at the time, do this:
+If I am on new system and want to install all aplication at the same time, do this:

 For official repo:
 ```bash